Complex geometry: Kähler manifolds

 Complex manifolds may be studied from the perspective of differential geometry, whereby they are equipped with extra geometric structures such as a Riemannian metric or symplectic form.
 In order for this extra structure to be relevant to complex geometry, one should ask for it to be compatible with the complex structure in a suitable sense.
 A Kähler manifold is a complex manifold with a Riemannian metric and symplectic structure compatible with the complex structure.
 Every complex submanifold of a Kähler manifold is Kähler, and so in particular every non-singular affine or projective complex variety is Kähler, after restricting the standard Hermitian metric on $\mathbb{C}^n$ or the Fubini-Study metric on $\mathbb{CP}^n$ respectively.

 Other important examples of Kähler manifolds include Riemann surfaces, K3 surfaces, and Calabi–Yau manifolds.

 Stein manifolds

 Serre's GAGA theorem asserts that projective complex analytic varieties are actually algebraic.
 Whilst this is not strictly true for affine varieties, there is a class of complex manifolds that act very much like affine complex algebraic varieties, called Stein manifolds.
 A manifold $X$ is Stein if it is holomorphically convex and holomorphically separable (see the article on Stein manifolds for the technical definitions).
-It can be shown however that this is equivalent to $X$ being a complex submanifold of $\mathbb{C}^n$ for some $n$.
+It can be shown however that this is equivalent to $X$ admitting a proper holomorphic embedding into $\mathbb{C}^n$ for some $n$.
 Another way in which Stein manifolds are similar to affine complex algebraic varieties is that Cartan's theorems A and B hold for Stein manifolds.

 Examples of Stein manifolds include non-compact Riemann surfaces and non-singular affine complex algebraic varieties.